SEDenmarkLab/molli_firstgen/README.md

 ## Usage

-*PLEASE MAKE SURE THAT **CONFORMER GENERATION CODE** GETS PROPERLY PUBLISHED BEFORE YOU CAN USE IT IN YOUR WORKFLOWS WITHOUT SHARING THE AUTHORSHIP ON PAPERS THAT USE IT*
+*PLEASE MAKE SURE THAT **CONFORMER GENERATION CODE** GETS PROPERLY PUBLISHED BEFORE YOU CAN PUBLISH YOUR WORKFLOWS WITHOUT SHARING THE AUTHORSHIP ON PAPERS*

 ## User Manual